renebarto/baremetal/doc/05-console-uart1.md

 This header declares the class UART1 inside the namespace baremetal.
 All types and functions inside the baremetal library will use this namespace.

-The class has a a default constructor, and a method to initialize it.
-It then has a method to read and write a character, as well as to write a string.
+The class has a default constructor, and a method to initialize it.
+It also declares a method to read and write a character, as well as to write a string.
 The other methods are used to set up the GPIO pins correctly, as part of the Initialize() method.

 ### UART1.cpp